-If you're planning on dropping in on someone send them a bloody text first!
+If you're planning on dropping in on someone send them a bloody text message first!
+Simple.
 Nobody likes an unexpected guest.
 Leave people be.
-If you happen to be in the neighbourhood of a friend or family member, and you find out they're free, a spontaneous catch-up can be joyous!
-But if you drop in on someone, unannounced, it’s not fun for anyone.
-Besides, they could well be doing a hair treatment, having crazy sex or in the midst of an important Zoom meeting.
-You don’t need to see that!
+If you happen to be in the neighbourhood of a friend or family member, and you find out they're available, a spontaneous catch-up can be joyous!
+However if you drop in on someone, unannounced, it’s not much fun for anyone.
+Besides, they could well be in the midst of doing a hair treatment, completing their masterpiece, or having crazy sex with someone they don't want you to know about.
+Leave them alone!

 Let life take you where you need to go.